-Criteria One: Where is it in the Software Stack? 🔍
+Criteria One: Where Is It in the Software Stack? 🔍

-The first step in deciding what is and what isn’t an application is understanding that software doesn’t exist in isolation, but as part of a vertical ‘stack’.
+The first step in deciding what is and what isn’t an application is understanding that software doesn’t exist in isolation but as part of a vertical ‘stack’.

 At the lowest level of that stack is the software that any IT system needs to run: Operating systems, databases, run-time environments, and even virtual machines that directly emulate hardware.

-This type of software is generic and concerned with the organisation of processing and storage resources, rather than with performing any kind of specific business task.
+This type of software is generic and concerned with the organization of processing and storage resources, rather than with performing any kind of specific business task.
 For this reason, this category is sometimes called System Software.
 When bundled together, or deployed on standard hardware, it may be called a Technology Platform or an Infrastructure Service.

 Whatever you call it, it doesn’t qualify as an Application.
-So you can strike Windows Server, Linux, SQL Server, Apache HTTP Server and more off your list of Apps.
+So you can strike Windows Server, Linux, SQL Server, Apache HTTP Server, and more off your list of Apps.

-Distinguishing these types of platform application or tools from preconfigured business applications is very important for APM, because it’s all-too-easy to classify this category of software by the business process or task they’re currently used for rather than by what they’re capable of doing.
+Distinguishing these types of platform application or tools from preconfigured business applications is very important for APM because it’s all-too-easy to classify this category of software by the business process or task they’re currently used for rather than by what they’re capable of doing.
 This has big implications for identifying software re-use.

-Criteria Two: Is it All of Something or Part of Something?
+Criteria Two: Is it All of Something or Part of Something? 🧩

 The next filter to apply to your list of candidate applications is to ask whether they are single applications, groups of applications, or parts of applications.
 Again, this is often harder to decide than you’d expect.
 Nonetheless, it’s important.

-But even if you have a hierarchy, how do you decide which level is the application, and which level is just part of one?
+Even if you have a hierarchy, how do you decide which level is the application, and which level is just part of one?

 One way to do this is (if it’s a commercial offering) to look at whether it’s a marketed product.
 What’s actually for sale here?
 Does it have a consistent name or version number?
 Can it be bought in isolation, or only in addition to another item?